Skip to main content

 working-directory: .twenty/output

-For other CI systems (GitLab CI, CircleCI, etc.), the same three commands apply: yarn install, npx twenty app:build, then npm publish from .twenty/output.
+For other CI systems (GitLab CI, CircleCI, etc.), the same three commands apply: yarn install, yarn twenty build, then npm publish from .twenty/output.

 npm provenance is optional but recommended.
 Publishing with --provenance adds a trust badge to your npm listing, letting users verify the package was built from a specific commit in a public CI pipeline.
 See the npm provenance docs for setup instructions.